Reviews You Can Rely On

 Our Analysis and Test Results

-The AnkerMake M5's camera and app integration offers some nice bells and whistles to choose from, like time-lapses and AI print fail detection.
-You'll need some time to dial in the print settings as the quality out of the box is pretty mediocre, but this thing is fast, and you'll never have to worry about a level print bed, so those are major wins.
+The AnkerMake M5's camera and app integration are nice little upgrades to an already great machine.
+The camera allows for things like timelapses and AI print fail detection.
+You'll probably need some time to dial in settings as the quality out of the box is good, but there is some room for improvement.

 Performance Comparison